 SKF has created the VA460 family of high-speed bearings to meet the requirements of the paper industry for ever-faster paper machines.

 In the paper industry, there is a strong focus on increasing output and efficiency.
 Paper mills concentrate on uptime and rebuilds to increase speed while machinery manufacturers design wider and faster machines.
-Today, the fastest newsprint machines run at around 1,900 metres per minute, and some have design speed ratings in excess of 2,000 metres per minute.
-Speeds will continue to increase and, in the not-too-distant future, we can expect to see machines capable of 3,000 metres per minute, which would significantly increase demands on both machinery and components ( .1).
+Today, the fastest newsprint machines run at around 1,900 meters (6,200 feet) per minute, and some have design speed ratings in excess of 2,000 meters (6,600 feet) per minute.
+Speeds will continue to increase and, in the not-too-distant future, we can expect to see machines capable of 3,000 meters (9,800 feet) per minute, which would significantly increase demands on both machinery and components (fig.1).

 Demands made on bearing systems found in paper machines are considerable.
 In such machines, the large-size bearings used in press and suction rolls in particular operate at very high relative speeds.
 Conventional bearings generate considerable amounts of friction, leading to unacceptably high operating temperatures, reduced oil films, vibration, wear and short service lives.